-If you weren’t on the job – for example, if you were simply walking or driving past the construction site – you may still be able to seek compensation from the construction company or other parties responsible for causing the accident.
-At Warren & Kallianos, our construction accident attorneys will go over all of your legal options.
+If you weren’t on the job – for example, if you were simply walking or driving past the construction site – you may still be able to seek compensation from the construction company or other parties responsible for causing the accident through a personal injury claim, which would allow you to recover compensation for your injuries and other losses.
+At Warren & Kallianos, our construction accident attorneys will review all your legal options.

 Pursuing Compensation After a Construction Accident